 These criteria are subjectively assessed and each criterion is scored on a scale of 1 to 5.
 Further details on these data quality measures are available on the ScotPHO website [1].

-Based on these criteria, the estimates of burden of DUDs are deemed to have Output Output OUTPU
+Based on these criteria, the estimates of burden of DUDs are deemed to be BAG moderately accurate and relevant.